 As a capstone to the Individual Planning process, we complete a Plan for College and Career Readiness (PCCR) Conference with your child.
-This is a short meeting between your student, you, and the counselor to review and set personal, academic, and career goals.
-Although your attendance is completely voluntary, we would prefer to have you there.
+This is a short meeting between student, parents, and the counselor to review and set personal, academic, and career goals.
 We will send out invitations via email and phone message when it is time for the PCCR meetings.
-You can find further information on the PCCR on our webpage here:
+You can find further information on our webpage here:

 We also provide support groups for our students.
-Depending on the need of our student body these groups may include: friendship, academic concerns, social concerns, grief, stress management, school survival skills, sleep and nutrition, bullying management, and personality and learning styles.
-If you feel your child could benefit from any of these types of groups, please feel free to contact us.
+Depending on the need of our student body, these groups may focus on friendship, academics, social concerns, grief, stress management, school survival skills, sleep and nutrition, anti-bullying, and personality and learning styles.
+If you feel your student could benefit from any of these types of groups, please feel free to contact us.

-· Input into building the school schedule as well as each individual student’s schedule
+- Build the school’s master schedule, as well as each individual student’s schedule

-· Creating and maintaining support features such as our website: http://scmiddle.org/snow-canyon-middle-school-comprehensive-guidance/
+- Create and maintain support features such as our website found here.